 MLKDC has a well-established suite of financial policies and procedures that address areas of risk as well as operational efficiency and effectiveness of the Corporation.
-This resulted in an overall Satisfactory assurance rating in the areas examined by Internal Audit to 31 March 2022 and Certification of 2021-22 MLKDC Financial Statements by Northern Ireland Audit Office (NIAO).
+This resulted in an overall satisfactory assurance rating in the areas examined by Internal Audit to 31 March 2023 and certification of 2021-22 MLKDC Financial Statements by Northern Ireland Audit Office (NIAO) with an unqualified audit opinion.